Reassessing Your Right to Terminate a Franchise

 - the violation of a non-compete agreement.

-When reassessing the terms of your franchise agreement‚ you may want to get the help of an experienced New York franchise lawyer.
-A New York franchise lawyer can review the terms of your existing agreement‚ and identify opportunities for improvement.
+When reassessing the terms of your franchise agreement‚ you may want to get the help of an experienced franchise lawyer to review the terms of your existing agreement‚ and identify opportunities for improvement.